PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 uses the full dataset to compute the F-scores, hence it determines which features show category differences in the whole dataset, including our supposed-to-be independent testing data.
 Once we have found these differences, we are trying to rediscover them with a classifier.
-That we are able to do that is not surprising.
-Moreover, the prediction accuracy and potentially also the created model are completely meaningless.
+Being able to do that is not surprising, and precisely constitutes the *double-dipping* procedure.
+As a result, obtained prediction accuracy and the created model potentially are completely meaningless.